Ralami1859/Generalized-Likelihood-Ratio-GLR-/README.md

 Implementation of the Generalized Likelihood Ratio (GLR) for detecting changes in an online stream.
 The algorithm is taken directly from the paper: http://proceedings.mlr.press/v98/maillard19a.html

+For a demo, please launch the scipt: DemoGLR_NonParametric.m